Formatting Text

 Twitter · Blog · Patreon · Discussions

-In the last chapter, your web browser created a graphical window and drew a grid of characters to it.
-That’s OK for Chinese, but English text features characters of different widths and words that you can’t break across lines.There are lots of languages in the world, and lots of typographic conventions.
+In the last chapter, our browser created a graphical window and drew a grid of characters to it.
+That’s OK for Chinese, but English text features characters of different widths grouped into words that you can’t break across lines.There are lots of languages in the world, and lots of typographic conventions.
 A real web browser supports every language from Arabic to Zulu, but this book focuses on English.
 Text is near-infinitely complex, but this book cannot be infinitely long!
 In this chapter, we’ll add those capabilities.
-You’ll be able to read this page in your browser!
+You’ll even be able to read this chapter in your browser!

 import tkinter.font